 (This last one includes Ambient Occlusion (R), Roughness (G), and Opacity (B) maps)

 You might be asking yourself why there isn’t a Base Color map.
 I decided to save some texture space and use a combination of the Roughness and Ambient Occlusion maps instead.
-I’ll explain how in the next part when we get into Unreal.
+I’ll explain how in the next part of this series when we get into Unreal.

 To create the Height map, Invert the end result of both the Surface Damage and Bullet Hole sections, and Add them together.
 Take that result and pass it through a Normal node and you’ll also get your Normal map.

-The Roughness map uses the output of the Bullet Hole’s Vector Morph Greyscale passed through a Histogram Scan node with a Position of 0.01 and a Contrast of 0.
+The Roughness map uses the output of the Bullet Hole’s Vector Morph Greyscale node passed through an additional Histogram Scan with a Position of 0.01 and Contrast of 0.

-Likewise, the Opacity map is using the output from the Surface Damage’s Bevel passed through an identical Histogram Scan node.
+Likewise, the Opacity map is using the output from the Surface Damage’s Bevel passed through another, identical Histogram Scan.

-That last section was a bit wordy, but I hope it all made sense in practice.
-If you’re not sure, remember you can view the full graph in its entirety here, or you can just download the whole thing and have a dig around yourself.
+That last section was a bit wordy but I hope it all made sense in practice.
+If you’re not sure, remember you can view the full graph in its entirety here, and you can always download the whole thing and have a dig around for yourself.
 If you have any questions or comments please don’t hesitate to shoot me a message or drop by the techarthub Discord Server.
 We’re a friendly bunch, so come and say hi!